Sylvester Pennoyer: Mayor of Portland

 On June 1, 1896, Pennoyer was elected the mayor of Portland.
 Previously, while governor, he had opposed the Bull Run Water Project, and at one point he vetoed a request for a $500,000 bond to finance its construction, claiming the water, because it originated in glaciers, would "cause goiter to the fair sex of Portland."
 The legislature came within one vote of overriding this veto, but it stood, and Judge Matthew Deady—who had drafted it—was so put out that he called the governor "Sylpester Annoyer."
 Ironically, during Pennoyer's term as mayor it fell to him to take the ceremonial first sip at the new water system's dedication ceremony.
 He took his drink of Bull Run water, set the goblet down and said, "No flavor.
 No body.
 Give me the old Willamette."

 He was the second mayor to sit in the new City Hall that was completed in 1895.
 Pennoyer described the building as "expensive, unseemly and unhealthful."
 He served as mayor until June 1898 when his successor W. S. Mason took office.

 Death and legacy

 Pennoyer donated land to Portland to serve as a park, originally known as Pennoyer Park and now known as Governor's Park.
-He died of heart disease in Portland on May 30, 1902, at 4:00 PM in his house.
-He was initially buried at Lone Fir Cemetery in Portland, but in 1924 his remains were moved to River View Cemetery also in Portland.
+He died of heart disease in his home in Portland on May 30, 1902, at 4:00 p.m.
+He was initially buried at Lone Fir Cemetery in Portland, but in 1924 his remains were moved to River View Cemetery.